lilFM/.github/profile/README.md

 ## Related organizations and repositories

 - ***[Bombs vs. Sleepwalkers](https://github.com/BvSGame)*** – despite regular references to popular media and being clearly inspired by popular works, this project is considered original.
-Additionally, it's a separate GitHub organization, because in terms of recognizability, this project is considered too big for *lilFM*.
+Additionally, it’s a separate GitHub organization, because in terms of recognizability, this project is considered too big for *lilFM*.
 - ***[Doki Doki Literature Club!
 New Heading](https://github.com/DDLCNH)*** – separate GitHub organization, because in terms of recognizability, this project is considered too big for *lilFM*.

 ## Licenses